deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

       - Description
       - Default
     * - label
-      - pandas.Series
+      - pandas.Series or Hashable
-      - Data of labels as separate series from the data
+      - Data of labels as separate series from the data or name of label column in the data
       - None
     * - features
       - List[Hashable]